sokmena/CS601_TermProjectSokmenAli/readme.md

 - Used media queries to adjust grid design in mobile devices
 - Bug fixes:
   - Fixed the issue with uppercase file extension leading to the video not loading

+## Final features
+- Used Vue v-html to replace th static navbar with an attribute-bound navbar that allows expansion of the website